theo-armour/pages/13-technology-applied-sciences/computing/artificial-intelligence/0-ai-journal.md

 ## 2023-04-24

+black and white line drawing of an elderly female herald, flying with wings, blowing trumpet, renaissance, --no shading

+***

 "light as a feather"

 Archery  arrow has  gigantic, weird, flamboyant feathers with vibrant colors and patterns, three-quarter view, macro --ar 1:2 --chaos 40 --stylize 750 --v 5 --quality 2